Taxi licences - tender, renew and transfer

 - Taxi licence transfer data

-78 taxi licences in Sydney metro area: tender now open
+78 taxi licences in Sydney metro area: July 2019 tender results

 In August 2018, tenders were opened for 90 taxi licences in the Sydney Metropolitan area.
 The licences have been issued to the successful tenderers.
 View the August tender results here.